Procedure for Export:

-If buyer likes the sample, he will place an order.
-You should sign a contract with him mentioning each and every detail like quantity, price, shipping method, shipping date, delivery terms, payment terms packing details, documents required etc.
+If the buyer likes the sample, he will place an order.
+You should sign a contract with him mentioning each and every detail like quantity, price, shipping method, shipping date, delivery terms, payment terms packing details, documents required, etc.

 Step 5: Demand Advance payment

 After the contract is signed then you need to issue the proforma invoice to the buyer.

 The buyer needs to arrange the advance payment to confirm the order.
 Advance payment is usually 30% and the balance payment needs to be arranged against the copy of the bill of landing.

 Or if you are using a Letter of credit (LC) payment, then the buyer should open the deposit for you in the agreed bank.
 Also if LC, then all the LC conditions need to be agreed, so the bank knows in what conditions the LC deposit will be released to you.